Accessibility

 What To Expect

-Redwood is a diverse series of four parks with landscapes as varied as beaches, forests, hills, trails, open prairies and wild rivers.
+Redwood National and State Parks is a group of four parks with diverse landscapes that include beaches, forests, hills, trails, open prairies and wild rivers.
 The National Park Service and California State Parks strive to make these parks universally accessible to all.
 However, physical obstacles may be encountered because of the wild nature of this place.

-Our visitor centers and ranger-led programs engage multiple sense and learning styles, and often include tactile objects and listening activities.
-Rangers presenting evening programs at our ampitheathers will be able to use microphones and sound systems.
+Our visitor centers and ranger-led programs have a variety of learning styles that invite visitors to use their senses, often through tactile objects and listening activities.
+Rangers presenting evening programs at our ampitheathers often use microphones and sound systems.

 There are ADA accessible campsites and parking, and two of our campgrounds have ADA accessible cabins.

-The trails upon which rangers lead walks and hikes are typically well compacted gravel, or paved paths.
-Occasionally ranger-led hikes will be over rocky, uneven terrain along streams, in tide-pools, through grass, or over sand-dunes.
+Rangers-led walks are typically on trails that are well-compacted gravel or paved paths.
+Occasionally, ranger-led hikes can be on rocky, uneven terrain along streams, near beaches, through grass, or over sand-dunes.

 TDD phones are not available in Redwood National and State Parks.
-There is limited cell service, and visitor centers do not have wifi.
+There is limited cell service.

 Physical & Mobility Needs

-All the visitors centers, picnic areas, campgrounds and cabins, and many trails in the parks are accessible to visitors with physical or mobility needs.
-Wheelchairs and beach wheelchairs are available.
+Our visitors centers, picnic areas, campgrounds and cabins, and some trails in the parks offer accessible options to visitors with physical or mobility needs.
+Wheelchairs and beach wheelchairs are also available.

 Deafness or Hearing Loss